-I catch a wave and sit with my husband Dave, and we wait for the next set to roll in.
+I catch a wave, paddle back out and sit with my husband Dave as we wait for the next set to roll in.
 We dance together for a while, catching waves, riding them and paddling out again.

 As the sun nears the horizon, I hear the pulse of drumming begin.
 On the beach in front of where we are surfing, the drum circle finds its rhythm.

-Those bright pink, purple and orange pastels on the varying tones of gray, silvers and light.
+Those bright pink, purple and orange pastels on the varying tones silver light.
 The dancing dolphins on the horizon.
 The drumming.
 I look over at my husband.

 This is Valentine’s Day, a day I’ve historically not been big on celebrating.
 Today, we didn’t do anything but choose to go surfing.